-Artek was founded in Helsinki in 1935 by four young idealists: Alvar and Aino Aalto, Maire Gullichsen and Nils-Gustav Hahl.
+Artek was founded in Helsinki in 1935 by four young idealists: Alvar Aalto, Aino Aalto, Maire Gullichsen and Nils-Gustav Hahl.
 Their goal was "to sell furniture and promote a modern culture of living with exhibitions and other educational means".

 In keeping with the radical spirit of its founders, Artek today remains an innovative actor in the world of modern design, developing new products at the intersection of design, architecture and art.

 The Artek collection includes furniture, lights and accessories designed by Finnish masters and great international designers.
 It represents clarity, functionality and poetic simplicity.